Sanju525/Flask_App/README.md

 ## Steps for deploying over local server

-Clone/Download the repository into your system
+Clone/Download the repository into your system.

 > Prerequisite